ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/CONTRIBUTING.md

 - CODE_IMPROVEMENTS/parse invalid chars in create_room.sh & destroy_room.sh with "read -r -d "" -n 1 and $REPLY" instead
 - CODE_IMPROVEMENTS/dont use shell=True in app.py (will have to catch the result of cmd = ['/some/prog', first_arg, second_arg]; subprocess.run(..)
 ##### FAR BACKEND & DEPLOYMENT:
-- make a how to deploy to virtualbox or kvm
+- make a "how to" guide on how to deploy on virtualbox or kvm
 - system updates
 - hostname